 Over the last decade the Sampsons have focused on the farm’s sustainability efforts.
 Janet sees numerous benefits: “In doing so we have not only become better caretakers of our animals, but better caretakers of our land and water.
 For us, the path to sustainable farming is our number one goal.
 This means producing the healthiest possible product while showing compassion for our animals and land.”

-As well as focusing on raising top quality beef cattle, the Sampsons are planning for the future and hope to open a farm store, offering AWA beef and other local produce to their customers.
-Sampsons Family Farm beef is available directly from the farm – for more information, visit www.sampsonfamilyfarm.com for more information.
+As well as focusing on raising top quality beef cattle, the Sampsons are planning for the future and hope to open a farm store, offering Certified Grassfed by AWA beef and other local produce to their customers.
+Sampsons Family Farm beef is available directly from the farm.
+For more information, visit www.sampsonfamilyfarm.com.